creighton-lewis/notes/notes/windows/priv-esc/group-priv.md

 - for some reason sc.exe query dns works well but sc query dns does not work

-> [!NOTE] Title
+>[!NOTE]
->  Recommended to use CMD, not powershell
+>Recommended to use CMD, not powershell
->  Recs also include using net start and net stop instead of sc.exe start dns https://forum.hackthebox.com/t/htb-academy-windows-privilege-escalation-dnsadmins/243482/31
+>Recs also include using net start and net stop instead of sc.exe start dns https://forum.hackthebox.com/t/htb-academy-windows-privilege-escalation-dnsadmins/243482/31

 ## Hyper-V Administrators